By Shell Catalysts & Technologies on Aug 24, 2020

-4. The project’s forecast economics could be torpedoed by unplanned downtime, so what steps can we take to ensure that our assets stay up and running?
+4. The refinery revamp project’s forecast economics could be torpedoed by unplanned downtime, so what steps can we take to ensure that our assets stay up and running?

 Once a refinery has achieved normal operation, it is important to focus on maximising the utilisation of its assets.

-If you have ever found that the planning and scheduling of routine maintenance get pushed back in order to address breakdowns or that that the daily workload prevents you from adopting a proactive approach to maintenance, there may be opportunities to improve your performance in this area.
+If you have ever found that the planning and scheduling of routine maintenance get pushed back in order to address breakdowns, or that the daily workload prevents you from adopting a proactive approach to maintenance, there may be opportunities to improve your performance in this area.

-5. We have identified multiple potential revamp projects.
+5. We have identified multiple potential refinery revamp projects.
 How can we determine which one(s) to pursue?

 The upfront project selection process is critical because most refiners are capital constrained and often have only a limited number of people with sufficient skills and experience to deliver such projects.